Will Death of Silver Fix Liberate Precious Metals Markets?

 The bankers who establish the fix and other participants with insider knowledge enjoy a significant trading advantage.
 These intermediaries step in as buyers and profit by selling at higher prices immediately after.
 The downward bias in the price typically unwinds within an hour.
 The trading advantage is modest at 10-12 basis points (0.1% - 0.12%), but it represents an enormous return for insiders using leverage, or when annualized.

 Caminschi's reports played a role in the demise of the silver fixing.
-The publishing of his data and the accompanying regulatory scrutiny and fines appears to have caused Deutsche Bank to put their seat in the silver fixing committee up for sale.
+The publishing of his data and the accompanying regulatory scrutiny and fines appear to have caused Deutsche Bank to put its seat in the silver fixing committee up for sale.
 And the same scrutiny likely discouraged anyone from bidding for that seat.
 Deutsche Bank ultimately just resigned, leaving just two member banks -- not enough to continue.